tdbm: a simple, high-performance database with nested atomic transactions

 A brief introduction

-Dbm-type databases have a common core set of advantages:
+Dbm-type databases have a set of common core advantages:

 When used in appropriate applications, they are a wonderful tool, which is why they are widely used behind the scenes in server software, web browsers, and a wide variety of applications.
 They are particularly well suited to managing indexes, which typically are comprised of relatively short key/value pairs, and caches.
 Easy-to-use interfaces to various dbm-type databases are provided by Perl, PHP, and many other languages.

 Unlike the heavyweights, such as MySQL, PostgreSQL, Microsoft SQL Server, Oracle Database, IBM DB2, and other relational database management systems, dbm-type databases provide neither a sophisticated query language nor any management tools.
-If these capabilities are required, they are typically implemented for each application that embeds a database.
+If these capabilities are required, they are usually implemented for each application that embeds a database.
 Some dbm-type databases have limitations with respect to maximum key and data length that can make them unsuitable for particular applications, and many offer little in the way of concurrency control and support for multithreaded operation.
 Some do not handle deleting-while-traversing properly, and duplicate keys are sometimes not handled very well.
 For these reasons, a full-featured database may use a dbm-type database as a backend storage engine.

 I designed and implemented tdbm at around the same time as bdb was being created.
 Articles about both databases appeared in the same Usenix proceedings in 1992. tdbm was originally written to provide very fast data storage, access, and indexing for a multithreaded X.500 directory server.
 BerkeleyDB was acquired by Oracle Corporation from Sleepy Cat Software in 2006. tdbm has been used in several commercial products.
 The 1.2 version that is available here is from the code base released under a BSD-style license in 1994 by UBC (note: the contact information accompanying that version is obsolete).